 - The exclusion of low energy responders did not materially affect the outcomes, and thus analyses were presented on the full dataset

-- Dietary glycemic index did not correlate significantly with weight, body mass index, WHR, blood pressure or any lipoprotein fraction in either sex.
+- Dietary glycemic index did not correlate significantly with weight, BMI, waist-hip ratio, blood pressure or any lipoprotein fraction in either sex.
 Dietary glycemic index was inversely associated with Englyst fiber intakes in males (R=-0.34) and females (R=-0.32)

 - When the interactions between fiber and glycemic index were considered, it was apparent that in females, the NS associations between dietary glycemic index and weight and between dietary glycemic index and BMI were dependent on fiber intake.
 For females, the addition of a fiber times glycemic index interaction term to the regression model revealed significant inverse associations between glycemic index and weight (beta = -0.995, SE: 0.360, P=0.008) and glycemic index and BMI (beta = -0.302, SE: 0.145, P=0.038).

-Study results provide limited evidence for a beneficial effect of low-glycemic index diets with regard to body weight, body mass index or cardiovascular risk factors in an older British population.
+Study results provide limited evidence for a beneficial effect of low-glycemic index diets with regard to body weight, BMI or cardiovascular risk factors in an older British population.

 - Study results may be confounded by pre-existing cardiovascular disease (58% taking cardiovascular medications) or diabetes (15% taking endocrine medications)

 - Regression analyses may be underpowered and subject to attenuation of dietary glycemic index-cardiovascular risk factor associations as a result of regression dilution bias from unreliable dietary glycemic index estimates

 - The four-day dietary record may not represent long-term habitual intake

 - The survey had a low response rate of about 50%, resulting in a sample size half that estimated to observe significant associations, and one potentially biased by differences in diet, lifestyle and cardiovascular risk factors between responders and non-responders.